Overview

 google: google.us-central-1

-# Optional map of module inputs to pass in to variables in the module code
+# Optional map of additional module inputs to pass in to variables in the module code

 module_inputs: